alanng10/class-lang/Doc/Article/Word/a.md

 Word "refer" has meaning that is declaration.

 Word "operate" has meaning that is work.

-Word "execute" has meaning that is do until done.

 Word "are" has meaning that is already be.